keboola/connection-docs/tutorial/onboarding/cheat-sheet/index.md

 #4 Exercise Caution Before Data Writing
 To be straightforward, it's crucial to thoroughly understand the implications of your actions.
 While Keboola offers a straightforward process for restoring data in case of accidental corruption, this may not hold true for the destination where you intend to write your data.
 The restoration of data in such destinations can be challenging, and in certain instances, it might even be impossible.
 Therefore, exercising heightened caution is strongly advised.
 Make sure you are well-informed and deliberate in your decisions when it comes to writing data, recognizing that the ease of recovery in Keboola may not necessarily extend to all destinations.

-Understanding Job log and Troubleshooting
+## Understanding Job Log and Troubleshooting
 Whether you're a seasoned data engineer or just starting out, encountering errors during development is inevitable.
 Here are some tips for effectively troubleshooting errors.

 #1 Understand the Job Log
 The job log is a valuable resource providing insights into the execution of a job, including the entity or process that executed it, the timestamp of its execution, and the duration it took.